Matra Enthusiasts Club UK

 These are the Murena that come up for sale occasionally, but since they have been unused for many years, they have deteriorated to the point where they will take quite a lot to re-commission them.
 This is one reason I always state there is no such thing as a cheap Murena.
 If the car is cheap it will need much time and money spent on it to make it a good reliable road car.
 Or you could buy one at a sensible price that you can drive away - if you can find one that is!
 Even those will need some work, but should be a much better starting point for many prospective owners.
 So what figures are we talking about.
 Well, first you should understand that a Murena when new was seriously underpriced.
 In 1983 you could buy a standard 2.2 for less than £7,000 when the equivalent Lotus Esprit 2.2 was just over £15,000.
 Although the Murena was not as quick as the Lotus, in most other respects it was comparable and should have been much closer in price.
 As very rare cars their parts and repairs can be expensive, consequently the price today should be similar to the price you would be expecting to pay for an S2.2 Esprit.
 Originality counts for a lot and a really top drive-away Murena 2.2 with good paintwork etc. should command £8,000 to £10,000 or more, whilst a car that is taxed, M.o.T'd and drivable but maybe requiring cosmetic repairs should still be worth £,4000 to £6,000.
 Anyone who thinks that £2,000 will get you a good usable 2.2 Murena is fooling themselves.
 A car at that price or lower will want a lot of time and money spent on it, probably before it can even be put on the road.
 Murena 1.6 models are usually about £1,000 lower than a 2.2 version.
 There are few people who know or understand them, and unless you can do much of the work yourself, you could end up paying a lot of money and still not get things done properly.

 There is a lot of useful information in the rest of these FAQ pages of answers, so please take a look through and understand a little about these rare cars.
 Please check if you are buying a 2.2 model as some have had their 2.2 engines (X5N2) replaced with either a Tagora (9N2), or worse a Chrysler 2-litre (7T2) NOT a 2.2-litre at all!
 You can check which block is fitted by looking for the letters and numbers cast into it at the top by the bell-housing (but if it has 7T2, check for 9N2 or X5N2 stamped into the block as well usually by the engine number but sometimes near the 7T2 cast numbers).
 If you are lucky enough to own a good one, you will appreciate it and probably become reluctant to sell it!
 It is a car so good that even after 30 years it can still cope with modern traffic and conditions, and if it is in good condition and maintained well, can be used as an everyday car, with careful thought.
 Mostly you would need to keep a few spares which sometimes can take a few days to obtain, so that when required you can have it back on the road immediately.
 Join the club, or go to a meeting and see one for yourself.
-I have had mine from new and would not sell it, which should tell you something about the sort of car it is - extremely under-rated even by professionals, as so many simply do not know them at all.
+I have had mine from new and would not sell it, and many other owners have had theirs for years too, which should tell you something about the sort of car it is - extremely under-rated even by professionals, as so many simply do not know them at all.

 - What are the true power figures for the Murena?